seth586/guides/FreeNAS/bitcoin/extras/compile_bitcoind.md

 # ./configure --without-wallet --with-gui=no MAKE=gmake
 # gmake check
 ```
 This process may take a while.
-Once its done and installed, we need to add a rc.d script to automatically start the bitcoin daemon on start.
+Once its done, install the binary we compiled.
+We need to add a rc.d script to automatically start the bitcoin daemon on start.
 Read more about FreeBSD rc.d scripting [here](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/rc-scripting/index.html).
 Again, if you previously installed `bitcoin-daemon` package, you can skip this step since it already exists.

 ```
+# gmake install
 # nano /usr/local/etc/rc.d/bitcoind
 ```